 The Rebecca School experience is one of support and challenge.
 By organizing our classrooms into sensory, symbolic, and semi-structured spaces, daily work is kept appropriate to a student’s needs and interests.
 Near each classroom, there are also Quiet Areas for any time when a student requires a calming atmosphere.

-The student’s day is spent moving through activities that address their individual developmental levels and work to move them up the developmental ladder.
-Students take part in monthly field trips to parks, museums, zoos, the firehouse – anywhere that can deepen their experiences and foster relationships within the greater community.
+As the day progresses, students engage with activities that address their individual developmental capacities and guide them up the developmental ladder.
+Learning expands beyond the classroom to include our hallways and kitchen, weekly shopping excursions and trips to public playgrounds and beyond – anywhere that can deepen their experiences and foster relationships with the greater community.

-Parents, family and caregivers are always welcome at the school by appointment – or can have open access after completing a four-week Floortime™ Certificate Program – It is important to us that the whole family benefits from the Rebecca School experience.
+Parents, family, and caregivers are always welcome at the school by appointment and are invited to complete a four-week Floortime™ Certificate Program.
+It is important to us that the whole family benefits from the Rebecca School experience.

 After reading this, we hope see what makes Rebecca School different.